 Iran records highest daily death toll from COVID-19

-Iran recorded its highest number of deaths from COVID-19 within a 24-hour period, official health ministry figures showed on Sunday.
-The 163 deaths reported on Sunday exceed the previous record from last Monday, when the health ministry reported 162 deaths in a day.
+Iran has recorded its highest number of deaths from COVID-19 within a 24-hour period, Health Ministry figures showed on Tuesday.
+The 200 deaths reported on Tuesday exceed the previous record from Sunday, when the ministry reported 163 deaths in a day.

-The Islamic Republic has recorded a total of 11,571 deaths and 240,438 infections from the coronavirus, health ministry spokeswoman Sima Sadat Lari said in a statement on state TV.
-There have been 201,330 recoveries, she said.
-The number of new daily infections and deaths has increased sharply in the last week following the gradual lifting of restrictions that began in mid-April.
+The Islamic Republic has recorded a total of 11,931 deaths and 245,688 infections from the coronavirus, ministry spokeswoman Sima Sadat Lari said in a statement on state TV.
+The number of new daily infections and deaths has increased sharply in the past week following the gradual lifting of restrictions that began in mid-April.

-Iranians who do not wear masks will be denied state services and workplaces that fail to comply with health protocols will be shut for a week, President Hassan Rouhani said on Saturday as he launched new measures to try to curb the coronavirus.
-(Reporting By Babak Dehghanpisheh;Editing by Elaine Hardcastle)
+Iran was one of the hardest hit countries early in the pandemic.
+The highest number of deaths recorded in a day in that first phase was 158 on April 4.
+President Hassan Rouhani on Saturday launched new measures to try to curb the renewed spread.
+Iranians who do not wear masks will be denied state services and workplaces that fail to comply with health protocols will be shut for a week, he said.

 - READ MORE ON: